cesarvr/blog/content/post/istio-2.5.md

 }
 ```

-This will give us the following data structure:
+This generates the following data structure:

 ```js
 {